hellozhilu/LDTPS/README.md

    ```
    IUC                  //LDTPS binary code for the maximum IUC problem
    ./Instances/Test_Set_I/brock200_2.clq //input instance file brock200_2.clq
-   15                   //the proven maximum IUC number for instance brock200_2.clq
+   15                   //the proven maximum IUC number for the instance brock200_2.clq
    ```

    The equivalent maximum MPC problem is then solved by computing the IUC number of the complement graph $\overline{G}$.
 You need to uncomment lines 57-71 in the `./LDTPS/src/common_func_def.cpp` (see below) and test it as before,